Al the Octopus

 There have been many other types of Al merchandise, such as stickers, inflatable dolls, and decals.
 During the 1996 playoff year, a CD called A Call to Arms was released featuring Al on the cover.
 Being an octopus, Al's jersey number is 8.

-As it now takes 16 wins for the Red Wings to claim the Stanley Cup, there are now two Als hanging from the rafters when the Red Wings are in the playoffs.

 Despite all this, there is no costumed Al mascot, perhaps due to the impracticality of such a suit, combined with the lateness of Al's adoption.
 Detroit remains one of very few hockey, and indeed American sports, teams without a suited mascot to rally fans.